jagrvargen/holbertonschool-low_level_programming/0x07-recursion/README.md

 5. sqrt_recursion - Returns the natural square root of a number using recursion.

 6. is_prime_number - Returns 1 if the input is a prime number, otherwise returns 0.

+7. is_palindrome - Returns 1 if a string is a palindrome, 0 otherwise.